-- The School requires all applicants to complete and submit the following information/documents: - 1.
-A potential primary supervisor who supports your proposal - 2.
-A proposal statement (four to six pages see proposal guidelines later in this document) - 3.
+The School requires all applicants to complete and submit the following information/documents:

+1. A potential primary supervisor who supports your proposal

+- 2. A proposal statement (four to six pages see proposal guidelines later in this document) - 3.
 A bibliography of the major scholarly publications in the subject you wish to research - 4.
 A proposed schedule for completing your research and thesis within two years (MLitt, full-time) or four years (PhD, full-time) - 5.
 A personal statement - 6.
-Letters from two academic referees in support of your application.
-Please ensure you secure these from your referees and upload them by the relevant application deadline. - 7.
+Two academic references in support of your application.
+The application system will send an automated request to your referees and provide a secure link for reference letters.
+Please ask your referees to upload these by the relevant application deadline. - 7.
 A sample of academic writing (ideally a chapter from a postgraduate dissertation, or if applying for an MLitt a lengthy chapter or research essay) - 8.
-A copy of the official transcripts for academic qualifications (including UCD degrees) - 9.
+A copy of the official transcripts for academic qualifications (unofficial copy accepted from UCD programmes) - 9.
 A copy of certificates of any additional qualifications, or evidence of any expertise, which may be advantageous to your studies (e.g. languages, IT skills, professional skills) - 10.
-A copy of a UCD accepted English Language test equivalent to IELTS band 8.0, with no component less than 7.5 (if English is not your first language).
-The score must be achieved in advance of application submission.
+A copy of a UCD accepted English Language test or IELTS band 8.0 (if English is not your first language)